robertalanbevan/irishvocab-obsidianspacedrepetition/README.md

 ## Installation

+Add #Irish to your tags in the settings for the Spaced Repetition plugin.
 Place IrishVocabulary.md into your Obsidian Vault directory.
 The Spaced Repetition plugin may take a few seconds to load it in, so be patient.

 ## License